Companion Card (NSW) Means Carers Attend Events for Free

 The Companion Card (NSW) enables an elderly or disabled person’s family carer or paid caregiver free entry into participating venues and events.
 This is fantastic for the carer and the cardholder because it means they are not paying for two people, at full price to attend an event.
 The NSW Government runs this scheme to better enable elders and disabled people to continue to participate in the community.
 Evidenced based research shows that inclusion and social participation are important components of mental well-being and Daughterly Care’s Joyful Living Approach™

 The Companion Card is one tool to enable our elders to continue to enjoy their lifelong passions for attending concerts and appreciation of recreational activities.
+Find more free activities for Elders.

 Where is the Companion Card accepted?